The Power of Recognition & Reward in your Business

 Top tips

-• Don’t over complicate it - keep things simple and easy to understand.
+• Don’t over complicate it - keep things simple & easy to understand.

-• Align the approach with your business goals and values.
+• Align the approach with your business goals & values.

 • Deliver recognition promptly.

-• Create a mix of formal and informal approaches.
+• Create a mix of formal & informal approaches.

-• Apply rewards fairly and consistently across roles.
+• Apply rewards fairly & consistently across roles.

-• Get input and adjust your approach to keep things relevant and engaging.
+• Get input & adjust your approach to keep things relevant & engaging.

-Would you like to increase revenue and profitability in your business?
+Would you like to increase revenue & profitability in your business?

-By investing in your team’s morale and motivation, you’ll create a thriving workplace culture that supports employee satisfaction, delivers operational efficiencies and drives your business profitability.
+By investing in your team’s morale & motivation, you’ll create a thriving workplace culture that supports employee satisfaction, delivers operational efficiencies & drives your business profitability.

 Surely the answer is “Yes” !!!???